Capture method — Demersal otter trawl

 Bycatch in beam trawls from this area include mixed crabs, urchins, lesser spotted dogfish, nursehound, Dragonet, starry ray, smelt.
 Angelshark and common skate (critically endangered, IUCN) were depleted through incidental capture in trawls in this area.
 Invertebrates such as crabs and urchins are vulnerable to damage.

+Bottom trawling has the potential to cause significant impact to habitat, such as removing or destroying physical features and reducing biota and habitat complexity.
+Therefore, the recovery time of the seabed after trawling varies greatly, and depends on the fishing gear, the substrate, intensity of the trawl and how accustomed the seabed is to natural disturbance.
 Cuckoo ray are generally found on sand and gravel habitats.
-Bottom trawling has the potential to cause significant impact to habitat such as removing or destroying physical features and reducing biota and habitat complexity.
-Therefore, the recovery time of the seabed after trawling varies greatly and depends on the fishing gear, the substrate, intensity of the trawl and accustomed the seabed is to natural disturbance.
-Fishing occurs over a mixture of seafloor types e.g. sandy, muds, gravel.
-In beam trawls, VMS shows the location of trawling.
 IFCAs ensure bottom trawling occurs in areas where there will be minimal damage to habitats e.g. by requesting that otter trawls avoid vulnerable features such as the Ross worm (or sabellaria).
-Fishing occurs over a mixture of sandy and gravel substrates.
+Cuckoo rays frequent sandy seafloors in depths of 70-100 m (Dedman et al. 2017).

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Dab